HomeAbout UsFoundationsCFO NavigatorFractional CFOInsights The App ↗ Contact Us →

 Proper Categorization of Income and Expenses

-It’s vital to categorize income and expenses correctly to understand a business’s financial health.
+It's vital to categorize income and expenses correctly to understand a business's financial health.
 This means putting each transaction in the right account.
 Doing this right helps spot trends and makes decision-making easier.
+To categorize income and expenses properly, businesses should:

 1. Create a clear and consistent chart of accounts.